top of page

 Biography

 Brendan McDaniels is a teacher, coach, author, and sportscaster.
 With over 25 years experience in TV and radio, he is one of the most versatile sports announcers in the country with an extensive background as a play-by-play announcer, lacrosse analyst, sideline reporter, and studio host.
-He has done games nationally on FS1, FS2, ESPNU, ESPN+, ESPN3, Fox College Sports, American Sports Network, Stadium, Lax Sports Net, and TSN.
+He has done games nationally on FS1, FS2, ESPNU, ESPN+, ESPN3, Fox College Sports, American Sports Network, Stadium, Lax Sports Net, and TSN in Canada.
 He has also worked as the Press Box Public Address Announcer for the Buffalo Bills since 2004.

 Best known for his work on lacrosse, McDaniels is a former women's college coach and boy's high school coach who is sought after for his unique analysis and perspective of the game.
 He has been seen on ESPN2, ESPN3, ESPNU, ESPN Regional, CBS Sports Network, FS1, FS2, Fox College Sports, Fox Sports Net, American Sports Network, SNY, MSG, Time Warner Cable Sports Channel, Comcast SportsNet, ROOT Sports, Altitude, and Lax Sports Net.